Zagreb Synagogue

-The Zagreb Synagogue (Zagrebačka sinagoga) was the main place of worship for the Jewish community of Zagreb in modern-day Croatia.
-It was constructed in 1867 in the Kingdom of Croatia-Slavonia within the Austrian Empire, and was used until it was demolished by the Ustaše fascist authorities in 1941 in the Axis-aligned Independent State of Croatia.
+The Zagreb Synagogue (Zagrebačka sinagoga) was a former Orthodox Jewish congregation and synagogue, located in Zagreb, in modern-day Croatia.
+The synagogue building was constructed in 1867 in the Kingdom of Croatia-Slavonia within the Austrian Empire, and was used until it was demolished by the Ustaše fascist authorities in 1941 in the Axis-aligned Independent State of Croatia.

 The Moorish Revival synagogue, designed after the Leopoldstädter Tempel in Vienna, was located on modern-day Praška Street.
-It has been the only purpose-built Jewish house of worship in the history of the city.
-It was one of the city's most prominent public buildings, as well as one of the most esteemed examples of synagogue architecture in the region.
+It was the only purpose-built Jewish synagogue in the history of the city, and was one of the city's most prominent public buildings, as well as one of the most esteemed examples of synagogue architecture in the region.

-Since the 1980s, plans have been made to rebuild the synagogue in its original location.
+Since the 1980s, plans were made to rebuild the synagogue in its original location.
 Due to various political circumstances, very limited progress has been made.
 Major disagreements exist between the government and Jewish organizations as to how much the latter should be involved in decisions about the reconstruction project, including proposed design and character of the new building.